Clozapine

-Clozapine is a psychiatric medication and is the first atypical antipsychotic (also called second-generation antipsychotic).
-It is primarily used to treat people with schizophrenia and schizophrenia group (In accordance to DSM V) who have had an inadequate response to other antipsychotics or who have been unable to tolerate other drugs due to extrapyramidal side effects.
+Clozapine, sold under the brand name Clozaril among others, is a psychiatric medication and was the first atypical antipsychotic to be discovered.
+It is used primarily to treat people with schizophrenia and schizoaffective disorder who have had an inadequate response to two other antipsychotics, or who have been unable to tolerate other drugs due to extrapyramidal side effects.
+In the US, clozapine is also approved for use in people with recurrent suicidal behavior in people with schizophrenia or schizoaffective disorder.
 It is also used for the treatment of psychosis in Parkinson's disease.
-Clozapine is regarded as the gold-standard treatment when other medication has been insufficiently effective and its use is recommended by multiple international treatment guidelines, after resistance to earlier neuroleptic treatment is established.